You need the following tools to build MySQL from source on Unix:

-MySQL client libraries and include files from MySQL 4.0.0 or higher.
-(Preferably MySQL 4.0.16 or higher).
-This is required because Connector/ODBC uses calls and structures that exist only starting from this version of the library.
+MySQL client libraries and include files from MySQL 4.0.0 or higher (preferably 4.0.16 or higher).
+This is required because Connector/ODBC uses calls and structures that exist only starting from that version of the library.
 To get the client libraries and include files, visit http://dev.mysql.com/downloads/.

 A compatible ODBC manager must be installed.
 Connector/ODBC

 unixODBC managers.
 See